broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.changelog.md

 # 1.12.19
 2024-07-09 (Date of Last Commit)

-* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers.
+* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers

 # 1.12.18
 2024-07-01 (Date of Last Commit)